 Figure 1: Timeline regulatory considerations regulation (EU) 2019/1009

-For more information about this and other EU regulations related to the biopolymer life cycle, have a look at the report Ecomatters has written for Invest-NL.
+For more information about the Bio-stimulant and Fertilising products regulation and other EU regulations related to the biopolymer life cycle, have a look at the report Ecomatters has written for Invest-NL.